MaikTungsten/PhageEpitranscriptomics/README.md

 ## Overview

-This repository provides code and data derived from _Wolfram-Schauerte et al., NAR, 2024_ **LINK**.
+This repository provides code and data derived from _Wolfram-Schauerte et al., bioRxiv, 2024 (https://www.biorxiv.org/content/10.1101/2024.04.04.588121v1).
 This work describes the NAD-capped epitranscriptome of T4 phage infection of E. coli.
 Therefore, NAD captureSeq, differential RNA-Seq and endometabolomics are employed.
 For detailed information, please see above mentioned publication.
 Here, custom R Scripts and associated data are provided.

 ## NAD captureSeq